Theater Kid

 "Better," he said to the cast.
 Then, looking directly at Jason: "You're almost there."

-Megan Summers had perfect hair-that's what Jason thought every time he saw her.
-Raven dark with just a hint of blood-red and feathered like she'd stepped out of a Seventeen magazine.
+Megan Summers had perfect hair—that's what Jason thought every time he saw her.
+Raven dark with just a hint of blood-red and feathered like she'd stepped out of a Tiger Beat magazine.
 She was a junior, one year younger than him, popular without being mean about it, and so far out of Jason's orbit that he'd never even considered talking to her.

 She came to opening night of Mother Hicks.
 Jason spotted her in the third row during curtain call and nearly forgot to bow.